UCL-badass/radar2/README.md

 The modelling language and decision analysis support tool are described in the following paper which has been accepted for publication at ICSE17:

-[Saheed A. Busari](http://www0.cs.ucl.ac.uk/staff/S.Busari/) and [Emmanuel Letier](http://letier.cs.ucl.ac.uk/) : ["RADAR: A Lightwight Tool for Requirements and Architecture Decision Analysis"](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/radar_icse17.pdf), to appear in ICSE17, Buenos Aires, Argentina.
+[Saheed A. Busari](http://www0.cs.ucl.ac.uk/staff/S.Busari/) and [Emmanuel Letier](http://letier.cs.ucl.ac.uk/): ["RADAR: A Lightwight Tool for Requirements and Architecture Decision Analysis"](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/radar_icse17.pdf), to appear in ICSE17, Buenos Aires, Argentina.

 The scalability analysis of RADAR desision support tool is described in the paper below:

-[Saheed A. Busari](http://www0.cs.ucl.ac.uk/staff/S.Busari/) and [Emmanuel Letier](http://letier.cs.ucl.ac.uk/): ["Scalability Analysis of the RADAR Decision Support Tool"], Available Online: https://arxiv.org/pdf/1702.02977.pdf.
+[Saheed A. Busari](http://www0.cs.ucl.ac.uk/staff/S.Busari/) and [Emmanuel Letier](http://letier.cs.ucl.ac.uk/): "Scalability Analysis of the RADAR Decision Support Tool", Available Online: https://arxiv.org/pdf/1702.02977.pdf.

 # Downloads